78186 Intellectual Property and Traditional Knowledge

 This subject considers the nature of traditional knowledge, how intellectual property in this area is protected under the Australian legal framework, and the development of strategies for its protection.
 The subject includes an overview of the international treaty framework, relevant Australian legislation and concerns for Australian Indigenous peoples such as appropriation of Indigenous arts and culture, language, spirituality, biodiversity, biotechnology, medicinal knowledge, film and music.

 Students are also introduced to comparisons with protection regimes in other nations such as China and India and have an opportunity to explore other nations through a major research project.
-Intensive seminars enable students to immerse themselves in this exciting field of legal research through reading, discussion and independent research.
+Intensive online modules enable students to immerse themselves in this exciting field of legal research through reading, discussion and independent research.
+Students consolidate their understanding of the law and issues in the field, and also have time for their own in-depth research project design and for presentation of their initial findings.

 Subject learning objectives (SLOs)